-Table 10.
+Table 11.
 Signature Trails

-TRAIL NAME LENGTH LOCATION DESCRIPTION USER TYPE LEVEL OF DIFFICULTY MANAGEMENT RESPONSIBILITY Bay of Fires ar nd Mt William Bay of Fires Lodge Walk 33 km (one way) Bay of Fires Conservation Reserve Stretching from Eddystone Point to Binalong Bay along what has been described by Lonely Planet as the world's best coastline.
+TRAIL NAME LENGTH LOCATION DESCRIPTION USER TYPE LEVEL OF DIFFICULTY MANAGEMENT RESPONSIBILITY Bay of Fires an d Mt William Bay of Fires Lodge Walk 33 km (one way) Bay of Fires Conservation Reserve Stretching from Eddystone Point to Binalong Bay along what has been described by Lonely Planet as the world's best coastline.
 Part of the Great Walks of Australia program, offered by the Tas Walking Company as a 4 day, 3 night guided experience.
-Walk and kayak - can only be done through a guided/supported experience Moderate Tasmanian Walking Company St Helens Mountain Bike Trails Various - up to 42 km (9 trails in total) St Helens The St Helens Mountain Bike Trails are some of the most scenic trails in the world - where else in the world can you ride Mountains to the Sea, ending your ride in one of the most beautiful beaches in the world, the Bay of Fires (42 Km from Blue Tier to Bay of Fires).
-There are 8 stacked loops close to the township of St Helens. МТВ Green, blue and black diamond trails BODC Blue Derby Ar ea Blue Derby MTB Trails 125 km of trails 3 trails managed by BODC St Helens/ Weldborough The Break O'Day Council is joint owner of the Blue Derby Trails and undertakes management of three trails - the Blue Derby Descent, Big Chook and Little Chook Trails.
+Walk and kayak - can only be done through a guided/supp orted experience Moderate Tasmania Parks and Wildlife Service (PWS) (crosses some sections of private land) St Helens Mountain Bike Trails Various - up to 42 km (9 trails in total) St Helens The St Helens Mountain Bike Trails are some of the most scenic trails in the world - where else in the world can you ride Mountains to the Sea, ending your ride in one of the most beautiful beaches in the world, the Bay of Fires (42 Km from Blue Tier to Bay of Fires).
+There are 8 stacked loops close to the township of St Helens.
+MTB Green, blue and black diamond trails Break O'Day Council Blue Derby Are ea Blue Derby MTB Trails 125 km of trails 3 trails managed by BODC St Helens/Weldbo rough The Break O'Day Council is joint owner of the Blue Derby Trails and undertakes management of three trails - the Blue Derby Descent, Big Chook and Little Chook Trails.
 Traverses through Alpine Plateaus, ancient rainforests and forest giants in the historic mining town of Derby.
-MTB Walk Various trails from green to black diamond BODC and Dorset Council St Columba Falls 1.2 km return St Columba Falls State Reserve At more than 90m, St Columba Falls are one of Tasmania's highest.
+MTB Walk Various trails from green to black diamond Break O'Day Council St Columba Falls 1.2 km return St Columba Falls State Reserve At more than 90m, St Columba Falls are one of Tasmania's highest.
 The walk to the base of the falls is definitely another highlight.
 It takes you through cool and shady rainforest that has some of the tallest tree ferns you'll see anywhere.
-St Columba Falls W2 (Class 2) PWS
+St Columba Falls 1.2 km return St Columba Falls State Reserve

-Table 11.
+Table 12.
 Supporting Trails